 Wendy Mason Hall

-Wendy has been with Spirit Bear Lodge for a few years now and has taken over as housekeeping manager this season.
+Wendy has been with Spirit Bear Lodge for a few years now and is a key part of our housekeeping department.
 Wendy has an eye for details and is a joy to work with.
 Wendy works year round at the lodge keeping rooms and common areas clean and comfortable.
 Her husband Simon skippers for the lodge and their daughter Mercy has spent time guiding for as well.
 Though many of our guests never meet Wendy, all our guests appreciate her hard work and attention to detail.

 Guide - Social Media Mentee